 This cake is moist, sweet, balanced, and has that bit of crunch from the coconut on the top, making it perfect.
 I may or may not have eaten about half of each of the test cakes, for quality control, of course 😉

 I’m addicted.
-If you love dates and coconut, you will love it (at the same time these ingredients do not dominate the flavour).
+If you love dates and coconut, you’ll love it (at the same time these ingredients do not dominate the flavour).
 I think that it’s such an underrated type of cake and am glad that I can share this vegan and gluten-free version with you.
 It will definitely be added to my list of top ten favourite cakes!

 I hope you enjoy it as much as I have.
 Give a try and let me know what you think.